kompetenzbolzen/parquet/Readme.md

 `/savedata stats PLAYER CRITERIA [import OBJECTIVE [MULTIPLIER]]`

 If `MULTIPLIER < 0` the score is modified with `1/MULTIPLIER`, since FloatArgumentType does not support exponentials like 1.3e-4

+## Features

+### Dispenser Behavior

+#### Cauldron
+A dispenser pointing into a cauldron can:

+* add one fill level with a water bottle
+* add up to 3 fill levels with a water bucket
+* get a water bottle for one fill level
+* get a water bucket if the cauldron is full
+* remove the color of a shulker box

+#### ShulkerBoxes

+A dispenser pointing into a Shulker Box can dye it with dye items.